blazkv/cybersec-learning-journal/writeups/cyber-security-101.md

 ### Active Directory Basics

-In a corporate environment, managing devices and users is typically handled through **Active Directory** (AD).

-When managing a few computers and employees, setting up and troubleshooting each one individually is reasonable.
-However, larger organizations with hundreds of computers rely on a **Windows domain** for scalability and efficiency.

-A **Windows domain** is a group of **users** and **computers** managed centrally by the organization.
-It enables **centralized administration** of common components within a Windows network, using a single repository called **Active Directory** (AD).
-AD services run on a server known as a **Domain Controller** (DC).

-Main advantages of a well-configured **Windows domain**:
-- **Centralized identity management**: Administrators can create and manage all user accounts and permissions through AD with minimal manual effort.
-- **Enforcing security policies**: Security policies can be deployed directly from AD and automatically applied to users and devices across the network.

-A **real-world example** is a school or corporate account system — on a campus or enterprise network, your username and password work on any computer because each device **authenticates** you through **Active Directory**.
-This **central system** checks your **credentials** and enforces **policies**, such as restricting access to the control panel or sensitive settings on all domain-joined machines.

-At the core of any **Windows domain** is the **Active Directory Domain Service** (AD DS).
-AD DS acts as a directory that stores details about all **objects** on the network — users, groups, computers, printers, shares, and more:

-- **Users** — the most common type of **security principal**, which means they can be **authenticated** by the **domain** and assigned permissions over **resources** like files and printers.
-  - User as **people** — represents real people in the organization, such as employees who need network access.
-  - User as **service** — services like IIS or MSSQL require user accounts to run securely with only the permissions needed for their tasks.

-- **Machines** — any computer joined to AD creates a **machine** object.
-Machines are also **security principals**, with limited rights inside the domain.
-They usually have **local administrator** rights only on themselves and should not be accessed like user accounts. **Machine** accounts follow a naming convention ending with a dollar sign (`$`), for example: `DC01$`.

-- **Security groups** — groups simplify permission management by letting you grant access rights to multiple users or computers at once.
-Adding a user to a group allows them to inherit that group’s privileges.
-Security groups can include **users**, **machines**, or other groups and are themselves **security principals**.
-Default groups are created automatically in every domain.

-To work with these objects in Active Directory (AD), we need to log in to the **Domain Controller** and launch **Active Directory Users and Computers** (ADUC) from the start menu.

-Opening ADUC displays objects organized in **Organizational Units** (OUs), which are **container objects** used to **classify** users and machines.
-OUs help define **groups** of users or devices with similar **policy requirements**.
-A single **user** or **computer** can belong to only one **OU** at a time.

-Some containers or OUs are created by **default** in Windows and include:

-- **Builtin**: Holds default groups available to any Windows system.
-- **Computers**: New machines that join the domain are placed here by default.
-They can be moved to other OUs as needed.
-- **Domain Controllers**: Default OU for Security Operations Center (SOC) domain controllers.
-- **Users**: Contains default domain-wide users and groups.
-- **Managed Service Accounts**: Stores accounts used by services within the Windows domain.

-While both **OUs** and **Security Groups** organize users and computers, they serve different purposes:
-- OUs apply **Group Policies** to users and computers to enforce specific configurations or restrictions.
-Since policies can conflict, an object can only belong to one OU.
-- **Security Groups** control permissions to resources like shared folders or printers.
-Users can be in multiple groups to manage access across different resources.
+In a corporate environment, managing devices and users at scale is handled through **Active Directory** (AD).

+For a small office with a handful of computers, it’s manageable to configure and troubleshoot each machine individually.
+But as an organization grows into hundreds or thousands of endpoints, a **Windows domain** becomes essential for scalability and centralized control.

+A **Windows domain** is a collection of **users** and **computers** managed from a central location.
+This is possible because of **Active Directory** (AD), which acts as a single, authoritative directory for all domain objects.
+AD services run on a dedicated server called a **Domain Controller** (DC).

+Key benefits of a properly configured **Windows domain**:
+- **Centralized identity management** — Administrators handle all user accounts, passwords, and permissions in one place, reducing manual overhead.
+- **Policy enforcement** — Security policies can be pushed from AD and automatically applied to any user or device that joins the domain.

+A simple example is a corporate or school network login: your username and password work on any domain-joined device because each machine **authenticates** you through **Active Directory**.
+AD verifies your **credentials**, then applies any required **policies**, like restricting Control Panel access or enforcing screen lock settings.

+At the heart of a **Windows domain** is **Active Directory Domain Services** (AD DS).
+AD DS holds detailed records about all **objects** — the building blocks of a domain — including users, groups, computers, printers, and shared resources.

+- **Users** — The most common **security principal**.
+A user can be:
+  - A real person in the organization who needs network access.
+  - A service account used by software (like IIS or SQL Server) to run with only the required permissions.

+- **Machines** — Any computer added to AD becomes a **machine object**, which is also a **security principal**.
+Machine accounts have local admin rights on themselves but shouldn’t be used like regular user accounts.
+By convention, machine account names end with a dollar sign (`$`), like `DC01$`.

+- **Security groups** — These simplify access control.
+Adding a user to a group grants them that group’s permissions.
+Groups can contain **users**, **machines**, or even other groups.
+Security groups themselves are security principals too.
+Every domain comes with some default groups for common tasks.

+To manage these objects, we log in to the **Domain Controller** and open **Active Directory Users and Computers** (ADUC) from the start menu.

+In ADUC, objects appear in **Organizational Units** (OUs).
+OUs are **container objects** that help classify users and computers into manageable sections.
+They allow administrators to apply **Group Policies** to specific sets of objects.
+Each user or machine can only belong to one OU at a time.

+Common default containers and OUs include:
+- **Builtin** — Default Windows groups.
+- **Computers** — The default container for new machines joining the domain.
+- **Domain Controllers** — The default OU for Security Operations Center (SOC) domain controllers.
+- **Users** — Stores default domain-wide users and groups.
+- **Managed Service Accounts** — Holds accounts used by services within the domain.

+Both **OUs** and **Security Groups** organize users and computers, but their roles differ:
+- OUs apply **Group Policies** to configure or restrict devices and users.
+Because conflicting policies can cause issues, an object can only sit in one OU.
+- **Security Groups** grant or deny access to resources like shared drives or printers.
+A user can be in multiple groups at once to handle various permissions.

+To build practical experience, I tested creating a few Group Policy Objects (GPOs) to enforce security baselines.
+One GPO blocked non-IT users from accessing the **Control Panel**.
+Another enforced an auto-lock for all **workstations** and **servers** after 5 minutes of inactivity.

+To restrict the Control Panel, I created a GPO named **Restrict Control Panel Access**.
+Under **User Configuration**, I enabled `Prohibit Access to Control Panel and PC settings`.
+I linked this GPO to the **Marketing**, **Management**, and **Sales** OUs so only those users are restricted, while IT keeps full access for support and maintenance.

+For the auto-lock, I set up a GPO called **Auto Lock Screen**.
+Under **Computer Configuration**, I configured the inactivity timeout to 5 minutes.
+I linked it at the root domain level so that all **child OUs** inherit it automatically.
+Because this GPO only targets computers, it doesn’t interfere with user-only OUs like Sales or Marketing.

+To confirm everything worked, I connected through RDP as a test user (`THM\Mark`).
+When Mark tried to open the Control Panel, access was denied as expected.
+After 5 minutes idle, the session locked automatically.
+This lab reinforced how GPO inheritance and filtering work for managing different security baselines across AD.

+In a **Windows domain**, all credentials live on the **Domain Controllers**.
+When a user signs in, their credentials are verified by the DC using one of two protocols:
+- **Kerberos** — The standard protocol for modern Windows authentication.
+- **NetNTLM** — An older protocol still used in legacy cases.

+When a user authenticates with **Kerberos**, they send their username and a timestamp (encrypted with a key derived from their password) to the **Key Distribution Center (KDC)**, which runs on a **Domain Controller**.

+The KDC responds with a **Ticket Granting Ticket (TGT)** and a **Session Key**.
+The TGT is encrypted with the `krbtgt` account’s password hash, so the user can’t read it.
+This design lets the KDC recover the session information by decrypting the TGT later.

+When the user wants to access a service, they present the TGT, an encrypted timestamp, and the **Service Principal Name (SPN)** to the KDC to get a **Ticket Granting Service (TGS)** ticket.
+The KDC returns a TGS and a **Service Session Key**.
+The service decrypts the TGS, verifies the session key, and grants access.

+As organizations expand, one domain often isn’t enough.
+Managing multiple offices, compliance zones, or IT teams can make a single large domain difficult to maintain. **Active Directory** solves this with **trees** — multiple domains that share the same **namespace**.
+For example, `thm.local` might split into `uk.thm.local` and `us.thm.local`, forming a tree with one **root** and separate **subdomains**, each with its own DCs, users, and machines.

+Each domain has its own **Domain Admins**, while the **Enterprise Admins** group has full authority across all domains in the tree.
+This keeps local teams independent while enabling centralized oversight.

+Multiple **trees** with different namespaces form a **forest** — the top-level structure in AD for managing connected but separate domains.

+To share access across domains, AD uses **trust relationships**:
+- A **one-way trust** allows Domain BBB users to access Domain AAA’s resources (not the other way around).
+The trust direction is the opposite of the access direction.
+- A **two-way trust** allows both domains to grant each other’s users permissions.
+Domains in the same **tree** or **forest** automatically share a two-way trust.

+A trust doesn’t grant **automatic access** — it only enables permissions to be assigned across domains when needed.

 ---